mahbub-alam-dave/mahbub-alam-dave/README.md

 ## 🧑‍💻 About Me

-a junior web developer skilled in MERN stack technologies.
+I am a junior web developer skilled in the MERN stack technologies.
 I have built several real-world projects using my hands-on experience with HTML, CSS, JavaScript, React.js, Node.js, Express.js, and MongoDB.

 Passionate about coding, I continuously learn and explore new technologies to stay ahead in the field.
 I am currently exploring Next.js and will soon start learning TypeScript, Redux, Prisma, Docker, and PostgreSQL for advanced backend development and database management.
 I am committed to keeping my skills up to date and delivering high-quality, modern web solutions.